solarisDigitalAssets/docs/docs/Custody_API_Guide.md

 ### Reason: `COMPLIANCE_IMMEDIATE_INTERNAL`

-A platform's compliance officer can initiate the of end of the platform's relationship with the end customer.
+A platform's compliance officer can initiate the end of the platform's relationship with the end customer.
 After the compliance officer has initiated the account closure the partner will receive a callback for a ClosureRequest with reason `COMPLIANCE_IMMEDIATE_INTERNAL` (see: [Callbacks](#callbacks)).
 Upon receiving the callback with the ClosureRequest the partner must inform the end customer of the closure, the partner must later confirm to the platform (via API) that the end customer has acknowledged the account closure.